 Tips On Planting Verbena

-Water pots and keep soil moist not wet.
-Seeds take about one month before showing any signs of life.
+Water pots and keep the soil moist, not wet.
+Verbena seeds take about one month before showing any signs of life.

 Since they take some time to germinate, most gardeners simply buy young plants from a local garden center.

-If starting seed indoors under grow lights, plant 6 to 8 weeks before the last frost date.
+If starting seed indoors under LED grow lights, plant 6 to 8 weeks before the last frost date.

 Plant verbena in full sun in compost-amended beds once all the danger of frost passes.
-Space plants 10 to 12 inches apart.
+Space plants 10″ to 12″ inches apart.

 Fortunately, Verbena flowers draw attention but the plants do not demand attention!
 Once established water the plants when they dry out.

 Fertilize plants with a balanced fertilizer once in the spring of the year after planting and establishing outside.

 If you live in an area where verbena grows as a perennial cut the plant back in the fall.
 If they grow as an annual in your location, remove the plants once they finished flowering in the fall.